 Age Grading takes your time and uses the world record time for your sex and age group to produce a score (a percentage).
 This score allows you to compare your personal performance against other people's performances even though they might be a different age and a different sex to you - the higher the score the better the performance.
 The scores can also be compared across different race distances - to allow you to, for example, compare a 5km time against a marathon.For more information, please see our Support page.

-Course DescriptionThe course consists of two laps around Bedfont Lakes Country Park; one shorter lap and one slightly longer.
+Course DescriptionThe course consists of two identical anti-clockwise laps around Bedfont Lakes Country Park; starting and finishing in the centre of the park.

 Facilities include a Visitor Centre and Toilets near the Clockhouse Lane entrance.
 The visitor centre has information about other attractions in the park such as nature reserve, trim trail and fishing lake.

-Location of startThe meeting point and start is adjacent to the Country Park's Clockhouse Lane Car Park
+Location of startThe meeting point and start is in the centre of park as shown on the course map.